 If you know someone who has tried either medication or some other treatment for the treatment of depression or anxiety disorder and has not received the benefits they seek, forward this overview to them.
 Anyone can contact us at Joseph.Dillard@gmail.com for a free in-person or Skype introductory session.

-Overcoming Loneliness A Black Hole of Helplessness Becomes an Ally Overcoming LIfelong Depression Black Pit of Depression Whirlpools of Sadness Transform Surfing Your Life Like a Dolphin A Dream Cat Helps With Depression Transforming Vulnerability
+For Beginners: A Dream Cat Helps With Depression Whirlpools of Sadness Transform For Coaches: Overcoming Loneliness A Whale Deals with Sadness A Black Hole of Helplessness Becomes an Ally For Practitioners: Treating Depression with IDL Overcoming Lifelong Depression Black Pit of Depression Whirlpools of Sadness Transform Surfing Your Life Like a Dolphin For Trainers: Transforming … Read more

 Have you ever felt like you’ve fallen into a black pit of despair or depression?
 You’re down in there and it’s dark.
 You’re alone.
 There’s no ladder and the sides are too steep to climb.
 You’re trapped!
 Sometimes you stay down in that pit for days.
 People can spend months, even years in dark … Read more